 Lisa Beckmann is a PhD student of Prof. Greta Olson.
 Situated at the intersection between Disability History, Feminism, and American Cultural Studies, her PhD project focuses on the cultural and sexual politics of disability representation in the US eugenics movement.

-As a research assistant to Prof. Olson she is responsible for running the department’s BA thesis support program.
+As a research assistant to Prof. Olson she is responsible for running the department’s MA thesis support program.

 Besides her academic endeavors, Lisa aims to integrate her research into a form of activism that explores disability as a lived experience both in- and outside of academia.
-She is a member of the AG Disability Studies in Deutschland and she volunteers for the Deutsche Epilepsievereinigung e.V.
-Her key interest is to bring greater visibility to chronically ill and disabled PhD students, particularly to those affected by epilepsy like herself.
+Her key interest is to bring greater visibility to chronically ill and disabled PhD students.

 Lisa is a recipient of the graduate scholarship offered by Justus-Liebig-University Gießen (Graduiertenstipendium der JLU).

 - BA Seminar: Introduction to Feminist Disability Studies